elengss/PacBio_HepB/README.md

 conda install -c bioconda pbmm2

-Mored details on the Conda and Anaconda package manager system can be found here : https://anaconda.org
+More details on the Conda and Anaconda package manager system can be found here : https://anaconda.org

 Bioconductor packages:<br/>
 Rsubread_2.8.0<br/>